ogranesson/MoreLyrics/README.md

 - [ ] Ensure Firestore rules and Firebase rules are included in the codebase

 ### 8. My own requirements:

+- [ ] Make realtime updates reflect in both components
 - [ ] Add profile picture upload for songbooks
 - [ ] Fix songbook/song database clash
 - [ ] Add dates under songbook name
 - [ ] Fix layout
-  - [ ] Remove the second bar on the top
+  - [x] Remove the second bar on the top
 - [ ] Fix the regex (currently not highlighting the # in A/G#)

 ## Development server